developersociety/shared-service-docs/docs/resource-hub-wiki/guide-for-content-editors-&-site-admins.md

 | Rich-text Fields | Contains a text editor (CKEditor) with a number of formatting options (see below). |
 | Paragraphs / Content sections | The paragraph module allows you create predefined “bundles” of fields which enables a content editor to create a more flexible page layout with consistent reusable components.
 Some examples are a video embed, image, audio embed with transcript. |

 ### Formatting options
 ![Screenshot of the CKeditor toolbar showing a field labelled Text* and the button icons and text.
 Format, B, I, link, remove link, unordered list, ordered list, indent left, indent right, blockquote, table, remove format, expand, view source, accessibility checker  ](img/wysiwyg.png)

 The CKEditor toolbar buttons are illustrated with meaningful icons.
 If you are not sure what functions they perform, hover the mouse cursor over the buttons to see a tooltip with the name of the function.

 ### Adding media
-To add media to a node, click add media and select either
+To add media to a node, when creating or editing content, click add media and select either:

 1. Add file
 2. Search existing files
 3. Select an item from the list and click 'insert selected'